 How to Get a Film Production Internship

-You're probably quite familiar with the internship programs offered by major corporations, but did you realize that most movie and television production companies also offer up a wide variety of internship programs?
+You are probably familiar with the internship programs offered by major corporations, but did you realize that most movie and television production companies also offer a wide variety of internship programs?

-In almost every aspect of production from writing to camera work to producing, there is an internship program.
-Internship programs in a typical production company are used for two purposes: 1) the production company gets free (or very cheap) labor, and 2) an internship program allows them to identify potential candidates for current or future positions.
+For almost every aspect of production, from writing to camera work to producing, there is an internship program.
+Internship programs serve two purposes for a typical production company: 1) the production company gets free (or very cheap) labor, and 2) an internship program allows them to identify potential candidates for current or future positions.

-The benefits you derive from an internship program are 1) you get the hands-on experience you can't get unless you're working on the job; 2) you meet the individuals who will be responsible for hiring you should you end up working out.
+For the intern, the benefits include hands-on experience and the opportunity to build a relationship with the individuals who will be responsible for hiring you should you end up working out.

-Whereas the typical production employee is often just "thrown into the fire," interns are usually provided ample training and given the leeway to make mistakes as it is assumed they are completely green.
+Whereas the typical production employee is often expected to cope on day one, interns are usually provided ample training and given the leeway to make mistakes because their inexperience is assumed.

 Where to Look for Internship Programs in Entertainment and Film